jdjaxon/linux_cac/README.md

 # Linux CAC Configuration
 A simple walkthrough for how to consistently configure DOD CACs on Linux.
+The guide currently only covers Ubuntu and PopOS.
+I created the guide using militarycac.com and trial and error.

 ## Table of Contents
 1. [Supported Distributions](#supported-distributions)